-You can now specify the Consumer key in the Setup Form while creating an application link between Fivetran and your Jira installation.
-Previously, it was impossible to create an application link if the Consumer key we were providing was used by another external application in your Jira installation.
+You can now specify the Consumer Key in the connector setup form while creating an application link between Fivetran and your Jira installation.
+Previously, it was impossible to create an application link if the Consumer key we provided was used by another external application in your Jira installation.

 Now we capture deleted projects using webhooks.
 We’re gradually rolling out to all existing connectors.

 NOTE: We can’t capture project deleted before your Jira connector registered the webhook in your Jira installation.

 Now we just skip any relevant issue field record during the sync if your Jira installation returns the HTTP 500 Internal Server error.
 Previously, the entire sync would fail in that case.

 We now sync system Jira fields, such as